Panchala

-Panchala was an ancient kingdom of northern India, located in the Ganges-Yamuna Doab of the Upper Gangetic plain which is identified as Kanyakubja or region around Kannauj.
-During Late Vedic times (c.
+Panchala (पांचाल) was an ancient kingdom of northern India, located in the Ganges-Yamuna Doab of the upper gangetic plain, which is identified as Kanyakubja or region around Kannauj.
+During the late Vedic period (c.
 1100–500 BCE), it was one of the most powerful states of ancient India, closely allied with the Kuru kingdom.
 By the c.
-5th century BCE, it had become an oligarchic confederacy, considered one of the solasa (sixteen) mahajanapadas (major states) of the Indian subcontinent.
+5th century BCE, it had become an oligarchic confederacy, considered one of the sixteen mahajanapadas (major states) of the Indian subcontinent.
 After being absorbed into the Mauryan Empire (322–185 BCE), Panchala regained its independence until it was annexed by the Gupta Empire in the 4th century CE.

 Location

-The Pañcāla state was located to the west of the Gomti river, and the north of the Chambal River.
-Its western neighbours were the Sūrasenas and the Yakṛllomas, while in the north-west it was separated from the Gaṅgā and the Kurus by dense forests.
+The Pañcāla state was located to the west of the Gomti River, and the north of the Chambal River.
+Its western neighbours were the Sūrasenas and the Yakṛllomas, while in the north-west it was separated from the Ganga and the Kurus by dense forests.
 The northern boundaries of Pañcāla were the forests around the region of the Gaṅgā's source.
-The territory of Pañcāla corresponded to the modern-day areas of Rohilkhand such as Bareilly, Budaun, Shahjahanpur, Kannauj such as Farrukhabad, Kannauj and Kanpur, and parts of Awadh such as the western half of Hardoi, and parts of Lakhimpur as well as the Central Gaṅgā-Yamunā Doab in Uttar Pradesh.
+The territory of Pañcāla corresponded to the modern-day areas of Rohilkhand such as Pilibhit, Bareilly, Budaun, Shahjahanpur, Farrukhabad, Kannauj and Kanpur, and parts of Awadh such as the western half of Hardoi, and parts of Lakhimpur as well as the Central Gaṅgā-Yamunā Doab in Uttar Pradesh.

 Mahabharata

-Drupada, the king of Panchala was the father of Draupadi, who married the Pandavas.
-To avenge her humiliation during the game of dice played at Hastinapur which led to their lengthy exile, he fought on the side of the Pandavas in the Kurukshetra War.
-Bhishma ranked him a Mighty Maharathi, his son Dhrishtadyumna an Atirathi and his other son, Shikhandi, a Rathi.
+Drupada, the king of Panchala, was the father of Draupadi, who married the Pandavas.
+To avenge her humiliation during the game of dice played at Hastinapur, which led to their lengthy exile, he fought on the side of the Pandavas in the Kurukshetra War.
+Bhishma ranked him a Maharathi, his son Dhrishtadyumna an Atirathi and his other son, Shikhandi, a Rathi.
 He contributed three (of the seven) Akshauhini armies to the Pandavas during the war.